snabbco/snabb/README.md

 ...

 from elsewhere
-mkfifoat(3) - not actually a syscall.
+mkdev (oops, using that name!), mkfifo, mkfifoat(3) - not actually syscalls.

 ### 64 bit fileops on 32 bit